 Qualifications for Active Fellowship:

-Applicants should have the Chief of Service or Chairman of the Department or Division sign the completed case listing.
+- Applicants should have the Chief of Service or Chairman of the Department or Division sign the completed case listing.
 The signature on each of the case listing forms indicates that the form has been reviewed and is correct.
 EACH CASE LIST MUST BE COUNTERSIGNED BY THE CHIEF OF SERVICE OF EACH HOSPITAL LISTED.

-Listings should be in chronological order only and a separate list should be used for each hospital.
+- Listings should be in chronological order only and a separate list should be used for each hospital.

-Indicate in parentheses multiple or staged procedures/treatments.
+- Indicate in parentheses multiple or staged procedures/treatments.
 You may use your own judgment in selecting and listing your most appropriate 35 cases.

-DIAGNOSTICS PROCEDURES SHOULD NOT BE INCLUDED.
+- DIAGNOSTICS PROCEDURES SHOULD NOT BE INCLUDED.

-Any unusual complication (death or complication with sequelae) should be commented upon underneath the case using a COMMENT field.
+- Any unusual complication (death or complication with sequelae) should be commented upon underneath the case using a COMMENT field.

-PLEASE NOTE: If the Active applicant has completed a fellowship with any of the approved AHNS Advanced Training Council programs within 5 years, a case listing does NOT need to be submitted.
+- PLEASE NOTE: If the Active applicant has completed a fellowship with any of the approved AHNS Advanced Training Council programs within 5 years, a case listing does NOT need to be submitted.

-Additional evidence of academic activity such as one paper published on cancer of the head and neck is required.
+- Additional evidence of academic activity such as one paper published on cancer of the head and neck is required.

-Active Fellows are expected to uphold ethical standards.
+- Active Fellows are expected to uphold ethical standards.

-Qualifications for Corresponding Fellowship:
+Qualifications for International Fellowship:

-Corresponding Fellows must reside in a country other than the United States or Canada.
+- International Fellows must reside in a country other than the United States or Canada.